Nadeem743894/Datacentric/README.md

 - [ ] Complete the [Exit Report](/docs/Project/Exit%20Report.md)
 - [ ] Define the [System Architecture](/docs/Project/System%20Architecture.docx)
 - [ ] Extract required content from [docs folder](/docs/) for your agreed reporting format (AMRC technical report, presentation etc.)
+- [ ] Review your [data strategy](/docs/2.DataAcquisitionAndPreparation/DataStrategy.md) and ensure it is an accurate reflection of the data used in the project.

 ### Deployment and Maintenance